AshyboyPC/hounds-in-hand/SHELTER_ACCESS_INFO.md

 ## 🔑 Demo Access Code

-**SHELTER123**
+**FURKIDS2025**

-This code grants access to "Happy Paws Shelter" in the demo database.
+This code grants access to "Furkids Animal Rescue & Shelters" in the database.

 ## 🚀 Quick Start

 ### First Time Setup
 1. **Run the database schema**: Follow `SUPABASE_SETUP_GUIDE.md`
 2. **Create a user account**: Sign up or use Supabase dashboard
-3. **Test the access code**: Use `SHELTER123` to become a shelter user
+3. **Test the access code**: Use `FURKIDS2025` to become a shelter user

 ## 📍 How to Access Shelter Dashboard

 ### Option 1: During Login
 1. Log in with your Supabase account
 2. A popup appears asking for a shelter access code
-3. Enter `SHELTER123` or click "Go to Community" to skip
+3. Enter `FURKIDS2025` or click "Go to Community" to skip

 ### Option 2: From Community Dashboard
 1. Log in and go to the Community Dashboard